1. Data Download Examples#

 Use the

-.
+kubectl get pvccommand to determine the actual name of the PVC created by the NVIDIA Run:ai console.
+The actual name will be similar toname-for-pvc-<cluster-identifier>-<digits>.
 Use this for the next step.Create a Kubernetes manifest YAML utilizing the AWS CLI to copy the data from S3 into the PVC.
 The example below uses the secret you created and the PVC as mounted volumes to the container.
 The bucket name is passed to an

-command via environment variables.1apiVersion: v1 2kind: Pod 3metadata: 4 name: aws-s3-copy-2-pv-pod 5 namespace: runai-<NVIDIA Run:ai projectName> 6spec: 7 volumes: 8 - name: pv-storage 9 persistentVolumeClaim: 10 claimName: name-for-pvc 11 - name: aws-credential 12 secret: 13 secretName: aws-s3-creds 14 restartPolicy: OnFailure 15 schedulerName: runai-scheduler 16 containers: 17 - name: aws-cli-container 18 image: amazon/aws-cli 19 imagePullPolicy: IfNotPresent 20 env: 21 - name: BUCKET 22 value: <bucket-name> 23 volumeMounts: 24 - mountPath: "/data/shared" 25 name: pv-storage 26 - name: aws-credential 27 mountPath: /root/.aws/ 28 readOnly: true 29 command: ["sh","-c"] 30 args: 31 - aws s3 sync s3://${BUCKET} /data/shared/;
+aws s3 synccommand via environment variables.1apiVersion: v1 2kind: Pod 3metadata: 4 name: aws-s3-copy-2-pv-pod 5 namespace: runai-<NVIDIA Run:ai projectName> 6spec: 7 volumes: 8 - name: pv-storage 9 persistentVolumeClaim: 10 claimName: name-for-pvc 11 - name: aws-credential 12 secret: 13 secretName: aws-s3-creds 14 restartPolicy: OnFailure 15 schedulerName: runai-scheduler 16 containers: 17 - name: aws-cli-container 18 image: amazon/aws-cli 19 imagePullPolicy: IfNotPresent 20 env: 21 - name: BUCKET 22 value: <bucket-name> 23 volumeMounts: 24 - mountPath: "/data/shared" 25 name: pv-storage 26 - name: aws-credential 27 mountPath: /root/.aws/ 28 readOnly: true 29 command: ["sh","-c"] 30 args: 31 - aws s3 sync s3://${BUCKET} /data/shared/;

-kubectl apply -f manifest.yaml -n runai-<NVIDIA Run:ai ProjectName>
+kubectl apply -f manifest.yaml -n runai-<NVIDIA Run:ai ProjectName>.Monitor the job for completion using

-kubectl get pod aws-s3-copy-2-pv-pod
+kubectl get pod aws-s3-copy-2-pv-pod.

 You can now use the PVC in your NVIDIA Run:ai jobs.

-1.3.2.
+1.2.2.
 Example: Using data directly within AWS Services#

 NVIDIA Run:ai training jobs can directly access data in Amazon S3.
 This section gives an example of how to do this in a Python job, and the small configuration steps needed to make it happen.